The National Council and the EU

 The EU Main Committee

 The EU Main Committee deals with changes in primary law, i.e. treaties such as the Treaty of Lisbon or treaties concerning the enlargement of the EU, and items on the agenda of the European Council.
-It is composed of 21 members and is chaired by the President of the National Council.
+The Committee is composed of 23 members and is chaired by the President of the National Council.

 For deliberations on all other questions within the scope of the rights of participation in the legislative process of the EU the Main Committee elects a Standing Sub-Committee on matters of the European Union.
 In individual cases the Main Committee may, however, decide to re-assume responsibilities entrusted to the Sub-Committee.

-The sittings of the Main Committee on EU matters are open to the public unless the European Union has ruled to the contrary, as is the case when confidential (designated as “confidentiel”) or secret (designated as ”secret“) EU documents are up for discussion.
+The sittings of the EU Main Committee on EU matters are open to the public unless the European Union has ruled to the contrary, as is the case when confidential (designated as “confidentiel”) or secret (designated as ”secret“) EU documents are up for discussion.
 The degree of confidentiality is determined by the EU institutions.
-However, the public may also be excluded by a majority decision taken upon the proposal of a committee member.
+However, the public may also be excluded by a majority decision taken by the Committee.
 Sound and video recordings are permitted.

 The participation of Austrian Members of the European Parliament